-School of Radiologic Technology tuition and expenses must be paid in full during the first week of each semester.
-Students participating in Financial Aid will defer tuition costs pending receipt of financial aid awards.
+School of Radiologic Technology tuition and expenses are due during the first week of each semester.
+Tuition costs for students participating in financial aid will be deferred until the disbursement of their financial aid awards.

+Any student who is not participating in financial aid or who is unable to pay their total tuition by the first week of each semester must make an appointment with the Student Services Coordinator to discuss payment.
+Payment plans are available to students who are paying out of pocket or who will knowingly have a balance after their financial aid disbursement.
+Payment plan contracts are designed to assist in making manageable payments over time, at no additional cost to the student.

-Any student unable to pay their outstanding balance in full by the first week of each semester must make an appointment with the Program Director to discuss the situation.
-The Program reserves the right to withhold services and/or impose sanctions in any case where the student has an unpaid balance.
-This may include prohibiting class and clinical attendance as well as withholding transcripts and other certifications.
+The program reserves the right to withhold services in any case where the student has an unpaid balance.
+This will include withholding transcripts and other certifications.